johnwargo/tessel_weather_station/readme.md

 You can control whether the client-side web application displays temperature and humidity gauges by setting `SHOW_GAUGES` to `true` or `false`.
 You can also control whether the local forecast is displayed in the client-side web application by setting `GET_FORECAST` to `true` or `false`.
 When `GET_FORECAST` is `true`, you'll also need to populate the file with a value for the `ZIP_CODE` and `WU_API_KEY` properties.
 The `WU_API_KEY` value is the value you generated when you registered for Weather Underground API access earlier in the installation process.
 Save your changes to this file before continuing.

+### Describe the app configuration options as well:

+	// use the blue LED when showing activity, change to 2 for green LED const ACTIVITY_LED = 3;
+	//Change MODULE_PORT to B id your temperature module is plugged into the Tessel's port B const MODULE_PORT = 'A';
+	const UPLOAD_INTERVAL = 10; //minute(s)

 Next, open a terminal window and navigate to the folder where you copied the files.
 Connect the Tessel to your development system using a USB cable and test the server process using the following command:

 	t2 run server.js